 VMware offers solutions that help organizations surmount the challenges of modern app delivery.
 For example, the VMware Tanzu portfolio empowers developers to accelerate modern app delivery while helping IT operators simplify management in a multi-cloud world.

 VMware Tanzu integrates with VMware hybrid-cloud solutions to create an infrastructure optimized for modern apps.
-And they unite development and operations teams around the shared goals of fast release cycles and superior application availability.
-With VMware Tanzu and other app modernization solutions from VMware, organizations have the tools they need to realize the tremendous benefits of modern apps. ▪
+And VMware solutions unite development and operations teams around the shared goals of fast release cycles and superior application availability.
+With VMware Tanzu and other modern apps solutions from VMware, organizations have the tools they need to realize the tremendous benefits of modern apps.▪

 VMware defines a modern app as a resilient, multi-cloud–supportive software service comprised of orchestrated releases of virtual machines, containers and serverless functions.